When Kids’ Screen Time Is Up, Why We Don’t Just Lock the Screen

 Forced lock-out is easy to build, and it’s “effective” on the surface — the time is technically controlled.

 But what children learn from that kind of tool is: time is something other people impose on you, not something you manage yourself.
 Use it long enough, and children either learn to fight back or learn to work around it.
+If that sounds abstract, it’s the practical problem behind how a kid gets around a screen-time app — the tighter and more arbitrary the wall feels, the more the effort goes into the wall.

-What we want children to learn instead is: time has a rhythm — the closer you get to the end, the more it makes sense to slow down. :stages-count: stages give children the full arc of “it’s almost over” — without taking away their chance to stop on their own terms.
+What we want children to learn instead is: time has a rhythm — the closer you get to the end, the more it makes sense to slow down.
+6 stages give children the full arc of “it’s almost over” — without taking away their chance to stop on their own terms.

 A word for parents